resetroot99/The-FAIL-Kit/README.md

 See `AUDIT_RUNBOOK.md` for detailed guidance on interpreting results and prioritizing fixes.

 **If you need help:**
-The kit is self-service by design, but we offer follow-on services:
-- **The Guided Audit ($4,500)** - We run the audit and present findings to your team
-- **The Enterprise Gate ($15,000/year)** - Ongoing monitoring and custom test development

-Contact details are in the purchase confirmation email.
+The kit is self-service by design.
+All documentation is included.
+If you find bugs or have questions about integration, contact details are in the purchase confirmation email.

 ---